ev3dev/edu-docs/docs/toolchains/c-cpp-toolchains.md

 Four options are available for C/C++:
 1. Target-based (Native) Compilation (compiler running on Robot Controller): This is not a recommended configuration for large projects due to the limited storage, processing power and RAM on the Robot Controller.
 You'll need the [build-essential](https://packages.debian.org/stretch/build-essential) apt package.
 2. Host-based Emulated Cross-Compilation: If custom libraries were only available for the Target platform; the cross-compilers are actually Target-based compilers running in an emulator on the Host (PC).
-Look for [`debian-<dist>-<arch>-cross`](https://github.com/ev3dev/docker-cross) docker iamges.
+Look for [`debian-<dist>-<arch>-cross`](https://github.com/ev3dev/docker-cross) docker images.
 3. Host-based Native Cross-Compilation: If multi-architecture custom libraries were available on the Host (PC) platform; this is the most efficient configuration.
 Look for [`debian-<dist>-cross`](https://github.com/ev3dev/docker-cross) docker images.
 4. Vendor supplied Host-based Cross-Compilation Toolchain: The latest versions of the vendor toolchains may not support the Robot Controller platform.
 See [C++ Language Bindings Project](https://github.com/ddemidov/ev3dev-lang-cpp) for a link to vendor supplied packages.